sujayun/MccAndFlg/README.md

 NamVak = Country Name, <br>
 MccVak = Mobile Country Code <br>

-You can get the above info in all 3 formats of file, JSON, CSV and XML
+You can get the above info in all 3 formats of file : .JSON, .CSV and .XML